ESL and EFL Teaching: Do you need to be bilingual?

 Another important consideration for ESL teachers considering studying a language is that you will not only be in the classroom.
 You will be working for a school or company that requires a significant amount of work outside the classroom.

 For ESL teachers abroad, to be a true part of your workplace you will need to be able to participate in meetings.
-You will need to understand issues that arise with your company, and to offer your own ideas and opinions.
+You will need to understand issues that arise with your company and offer your own ideas and opinions.

 So do ESL teachers need to be bilingual?